ultimatespeed01/unknown5548/README.md

  * **Multiple Faces** (Fast): faces are replaced with the faces you provide based on their order from left to right
  * **Faces by Match** (Slower): faces are first detected and replaced with the faces you provide.
 * Improved GPU detection
+* Support for multi-page TIFF
 * Uses local Gradio cache with auto-cleanup on startup
 * Includes a bulk image refacer utility (refacer_bulk.py)
+* Videos and images are saved to the root of /output, and GIFs are saved to /output/gifs and previews are saved to /output/preview subdirectory

 NeoRefacer, just like the original Refacer project, requires no training - just one photo and you're ready to go.